cat-haines/imp-githooks/README.md

 $ heroku ps:scale web=1
 $ heroku config:set BUILD_API_KEY=BuildApiKey
 $ heroku config:set GIT_PUSH_SECRET=YourSecret
-$ heroku config:set GIT_USER=GitHubUserName
+$ heroku config:set GIT_USER=YourGitHubUserName
-$ heroku config:set GIT_TOKEN=GitHubToken
+$ heroku config:set GIT_TOKEN=YourGitHubToken
 ```

-**NOTE:** We'll use the GIT_PUSH_SECRET when setting up our GitHub webhook.
+We'll use the GIT_PUSH_SECRET when setting up our GitHub webhook.
 It should be something unique and difficult to guess.

 When you run the `heroku create` command, it should return with the URL of your app (in the example below it is https://damp-inlet-8875.herokuapp.com/):